Files

 5. Inspect Output

 Let’s run the workspace and confirm the countries match up.
-Run the workspace using Feature Caching then inspect the UnjoinedRight output port.
-In this Salesforce dataset, we have a couple of countries with a different naming convention then what is in the Countries dataset.
+Run the workspace using Feature Caching, then inspect the UnjoinedRight output port.
+In this Salesforce dataset, we have a few countries with a different naming convention than those in the Countries dataset.
 Let’s fix that.

 6. Map Country Attributes